Storm00212/GEOMINE-BACKEND-API/geomine-frontend/geomine-frontend/README.md

 from the backend over HTTP.

 ## Stack
-Next.js 14 (App Router) + TypeScript + Tailwind + Supabase Auth (for its
+Next.js 14 (App Router) + TypeScript + Tailwind + custom JWT auth issued by
-own session only — see below)
+the backend (no Supabase Auth)

 ## What this project does and doesn't own

 **Owns:**
-- Its own login flow (`/login`, magic link, `/auth/callback`) — a normal same-origin Supabase Auth setup, using `@supabase/ssr` and cookies exactly like a single-app Next.js project would.
-- Role-based page routing (`middleware.ts`) — reads the current user's own profile directly via Supabase (RLS already allows a user to read their own row), purely to decide which page to redirect to.
-This is a deliberate exception to "everything goes through the backend" — see the comment in `middleware.ts` for why.
+- Its own login flow (`/login`, email + password) — calls the backend's `POST /api/auth/login` (and `POST /api/auth/signup`), then stores the returned JWT in `localStorage` (`lib/auth/token-storage.ts`).
+- Role-based UI gating (`app/components/auth-nav.tsx`) — reads the stored
+  token to decide whether to show the logout control.
+Authorization for real data is enforced by the backend's service layer, not here.
 - All presentation: pages, charts, forms, the metrics panel styling.

 **Does NOT own:**
-- Any business logic or direct Postgres access beyond the profile self-read above.
-No `lib/modules/`, no service-role key, nothing that could bypass RLS.
-Every reading, machine, metric, or recommendation is fetched from the backend.
+- Any business logic or direct database access.
+No `lib/modules/`, no service role key, nothing that could bypass the backend.
+Every reading, machine, metric, or recommendation is fetched from the backend, which talks to Neon Postgres directly.

 ## How auth carries over to the backend
-The frontend logs a user in via its own cookie session (same-origin, works exactly like before).
-When a page or component needs backend data, it reads that session's `access_token` and sends it as a Bearer header:
+The frontend logs a user in by calling the backend's auth endpoints and storing the returned JWT in `localStorage`.
+When a page or component needs backend data, it reads that token and sends it as a `Bearer` header:

+- **Client Components** (forms, buttons, pages) → `lib/backend-client-browser.ts`
+  (`backendFetchClient`) — reads the token from `lib/auth/token-storage.ts` and calls the backend directly from the browser.
+This IS a genuine cross-origin request, which is why the backend's CORS allowlist matters.
 - **Server Components** (`app/*/page.tsx`) → `lib/backend-client-server.ts`
-  (`backendFetchServer` / `backendGetJson`) — reads the session via `lib/supabase/server.ts` (cookies, same-origin) and forwards the token server-to-server.
-Not subject to browser CORS at all.
-- **Client Components** (forms, buttons) → `lib/backend-client-browser.ts`
-  (`backendFetchClient`) — reads the session via the browser Supabase client and calls the backend directly from the browser.
-This IS a genuine cross-origin request, which is why the backend's CORS allowlist matters.
+  (`backendFetchServer` / `backendGetJson`) — sends requests without an `Authorization` header for now, because the token lives in browser `localStorage` and isn't readable from the server.
+Authenticated data is therefore fetched from Client Components.

 Every page was rewritten to use one of these two helpers instead of importing business logic directly — this is the actual seam of the